sudheerj/javascript-interview-questions/README.md

 ```javascript
 10 === Number([10].valueOf().toString()) // 10
 ```
-So it doesn't matter about number brackets([]) around the number, it always converted to a number in the expression.
+So it doesn't matter about number brackets([]) around the number, it is always converted to a number in the expression.
 </p>
 </details>